Urban planning in Communist countries

 Urban planning in the Soviet Bloc countries during the Cold War era was dictated by ideological, political, social as well as economic motives.
 Unlike the urban development in the Western countries, Soviet-style planning often called for the complete redesigning of cities.

 This thinking was reflected in the urban design of all communist countries.
-Most socialist systems exercised a form of centrally controlled development and simplified methods of construction outlined in the Soviet guidelines already at the end of the Stalinist period.
+Most socialist systems exercised a form of centrally controlled development and simplified methods of construction already outlined in the Soviet guidelines at the end of the Stalinist period.
 The communist planning resulted in the virtually identical city blocks being erected across many nations, even if there were differences in the specifics between each country.

 Soviet-style cities are often traced to Modernist ideas in architecture such as those of Le Corbusier and his plans for Paris.
 The housing developments generally feature tower blocks in park-like settings, standardized and mass-produced using structural insulated panels within a short period of time.